 The Economist Intelligence Unit

 The EIU is the research and consultancy arm of The Economist Group, publisher of The Economist newspaper.
 Our work provides governments and institutions with timely, reliable and impartial analysis on their economic, policy and development strategies.
-The Public Policy, Economics, and Politics (PPEP) consultancy practice provides evidence-based research for policymakers and stakeholders seeking measurable outcomes through literature reviews, data analysis, econometric modelling, in-country surveys and interviews.
+The Public Policy consultancy practice provides evidence-based research for policymakers and stakeholders seeking measurable outcomes through literature reviews, data analysis, econometric modelling, in-country surveys and interviews.